Nihlus/AdvancedDLSupport/docs/ahead-of-time.md

 the ones containing AOT-compiled types into the global cache, making the types available for future instance activation calls.

+You should only call this method *once*.
+It's a comparatively expensive call, and calling it multiple times will only cost you cycles without doing anything.

 That's it!
 Enjoy your runtime speed gains.